SteffBauer/sw_project/README.md

 Please keep in mind, that the BankingServiceIF implements the methods of the BankingServiceExternalIF.

-### Not used

-There was no use case for using 'Orphan Removal', because customers and accounts are not actually deleted, they are just set inactive.
-This decision was made, because deleting accounts or customers and their dependencies would cause unwanted displays to other users, that have made transfers to the respective users.

 ## Notes

 The prerequisite for this is the use of vpn access.
 The password is always the "NDS-Account-Id".